theupshift/chrdev/posts/2020-06-20-Most-valuable-developer-linux-notebooks-in-2020.md

 CPU Mark and Values are from [cpubenchmark.net](https://www.cpubenchmark.net/)

+Purposely excluded Purism and their Librem line for their niche product (privacy oriented), value for the buck and potential to later re-sell.

 **Let me know if you have better alternatives by getting in touch [@christian_fei](https://twitter.com/christian_fei)**

 I have put together a publicly available [spreadsheet](https://docs.google.com/spreadsheets/d/12Y0amjbf-YD8pQqdC7QJ04noJcVnQCJj6y3_drhdiPw/edit?usp=sharing) that contains all these information.